RoboCop (franchise): Omni Consumer Products

 Omni Consumer Products (OCP) is a fictional corporatocratic megacorporation in the RoboCop franchise.
 It creates products for virtually every consumer need, has entered into endeavors normally deemed non-profit, and even manufactured an entire city to be maintained exclusively by the corporation.

-OCP is a modern example of the longstanding trope of the evil megacorporation in science fiction.
+OCP is a modern example of the longstanding trope of the evil corporation in science fiction.

 OCP is depicted as a megacorporation with products ranging from consumer products to military weaponry and private space travel.
 With the exception of the first film, it is also the true main antagonist of the RoboCop franchise.
 Their projects included RoboCop, the ED-209, and the RoboCop 2 cyborg.
 OCP owns and operates a privatized Detroit Police Department and in Robocop 3 employs criminals into a mercenary police outfit known as the Rehabs (short for Urban Rehabilitators).

 OCP, throughout its depictions in the RoboCop films, has sought to fully privatize a dystopian Detroit, Michigan, into "Delta City", a manufactured municipality governed by a corporatocracy, with fully privatized services — such as police — and with residents exercising their representative citizenship through the purchase of shares of OCP stock.
 They also serve as part of the military–industrial complex; according to OCP executive Richard "Dick" Jones, "We practically are the military."
 Jones observes in RoboCop that OCP has "gambled in markets traditionally regarded as non-profit: hospitals, prisons, space exploration.
 I say good business is where you find it."